Good afternoon and welcome to the podcast of Lotus Eaters episode 1276.

 Within Gaza, and they're the ones who seem to be being targeted by these more militant types as well.

-So again, if you are collaborating with the people that you're trying to strike a deal with, and at the same same time there are militants within there who don't want you to do that and will just publicly kill you to cheer in crowds, that again raises the question of whether these kinds of peace deals will be able to hold in the long term.
+So, again, if you are collaborating with the people that you're trying to strike a deal with, and at the same time, there are militants within there who don't want you to do that and will just publicly kill you to cheer in crowds.

-In response, Israel has decided not to open the Rafah crossing between Gaza and Egypt, which is uh one of the crossing points for aid delivery.
+In response, Israel has decided not to open the Rafah crossing between Gaza and Egypt, which is one of the crossing points for aid delivery.

-I am aware that they are taking in many more um a lot more aid than they were previously, but still keeping the Rafa crossing closed, they're keeping that as a negotiating tool, I would imagine.
+I am aware that they are taking in many more, a lot more aid than they were previously, but still keeping the Rafah crossing closed.

-And uh further, they've started to say uh Hamas are saying that well, we want to return more of the bodies, but we can't, because they're all buried under rubble, we need for more aid to come in so that we can have the technology to unearth this rubble and get these bodies back.
+We need for more aid to come in so that we can have the technology to unearth this rubble and get these bodies back.

-So already the the lines are starting to be drawn again, the disagreements are popping back up.
+So, already the lines are starting to be drawn again.

 We'll see what happens.

-You get the leader of some sort of leader of the Arab side, the Palestinian side, some sort of leader of the or the leader of Israel, and whether it's on the White House lawn or at Camp David, whatever, if you get them to shake hands, you get them to agree to something, you get them to sign a bit of paper, da da da, and on the ground they immediately start killing.
+And whether it's on the White House lawn or at Camp David, whatever it is, you get them to shake hands, you get them to agree to something, you get them to sign a bit of paper, da-da-da-da-da, and on the ground, they immediately start killing it.

-Because neither side We've done this genuinely respects the written word and respects any kind of legal commitment.
+The militants just still do what they're going to do because neither side genuinely respects the written word and respects any kind of legal commitment.

-Um because for the Palestinians, this is never going to be acceptable.
+And because for the Palestinians, this is never going to be acceptable.

 And for the Israelis, what is acceptable to the Palestinians is a threat to their survival.

-Well, absolutely it's an impulse.
+Well, it's an impasse.

 It's a classic impasse.

-Where does how do you ever really resolve that?
+How do you ever really resolve that?

-And it doesn't look like it's going to be resolved, and I think the best that can be hoped for is that Trump's force of character means that the deal is partially implemented.
+And I think the best that can be hoped for is that Trump's force of character means that the deal is partially implemented.

 And everybody accepts that this kind of partial implementation is the best that they can get.

-Yeah, man, many of those 20 points were dedicated entirely to the economic recovery and trying to present Some kind of international humanitarian human rights vision of uh Gaza and Palestine where the Palestinians can begin to live productive economic lives again, but that is so far down the line from where we are right now, and so much of Gaza is just rubble.
+Yeah, many of those 20 points were dedicated entirely to the economic recovery and trying to present some kind of international humanitarian human rights vision of Gaza and Palestine where the Palestinians can begin to live productive economic lives again.

-Which is difficult to see because for the Israelis um having a international army on their borders that is actually possibly hostile to them, or from countries that are hostile to them, is never going to be acceptable.
+You'd need an international force going into Gaza and shooting what's left of Hamas or putting them in jail or subjugating them somehow, which is difficult to see because for the Israelis, having an international army on their borders that is actually possibly hostile to them or from countries that are hostile to them is never going to be acceptable.

 And for the Palestinians, if you stop us fighting, Israel will attack you, which is what they did to the Jordanians and what they did to the Lebanese.

-this is just managerialism on steroids.
+This is just managerialism on steroids.

-Plus the UN will never be able to do that.
+Plus, the UN will never be able to do that.

-The full-blown UN forces with the blue hats on, all that sort of thing.
+The full-blown UN forces with the blue hats on all that sort of thing.

 Yeah, will Tony Blair ever get to be the viceroy of the Gaza Strip?

-But what you're discussing there of the idea of well, international forces would need to come in and basically administer the whole thing by force.
+But what you're discussing there of the idea of, well, international forces would need to come in and basically administer the whole thing by force.

-Well, because of all of the tensions that have cropped straight back up, we're basically getting that, or at least threats to that effect from Trump on his truth social post saying if Hamas continues to kill people in Gaza, which was not the deal, we will have no choice but to go in and kill them.
+Well, because of all of the tensions that have cropped straight back up, we're basically getting that, or at least threats to that effect from Trump on his truth social post saying, if Hamas continues to kill people in Gaza, which was not the deal, we will have no choice but to go in and kill them.

 There's not really any other way to read that statement.

-Um look at the image underneath that.
+Can you look at the image underneath that?

-Dr. Strange Love, isn't it?
+That's Dr. Strangelove, isn't it?

 Yep.

-That's pretty clear cut.
+That's pretty clear-cut.

-And then he did clarify slightly later on afterwards in when he was being questioned in the White House, uh, they asked him you know, what do you what like what what does that look like practically?
+And then he did clarify slightly later on afterwards when he was being questioned in the White House.

-Will you send in US US forces?
+Will you send in US forces?

 No, I didn't say who would go in, but somebody will go in.

-It's not gonna be us.
+It's not going to be us.

 We won't have to.